elkorn/afronski.github.io/_posts/2013-10-08-creating-a-custom-vagrant-box.md

 Default requiretty
 {% endhighlight %}

-Just before last step, please remove all previously forwarded ports for your virtual machine in VirtualBox.
+Just before the last step, please remove all previously forwarded ports for your virtual machine in VirtualBox.

 #### Gift packing!